soyjubilado/AdventOfCode/2022/README.md

 changing the value associated with humn until I got the total I wanted for that branch.
 I should go back and fix the code so it does this programmatically.

+### Day 22

+Data were corrupted by my scraping program; leading spaces were stripped on the first line.

+Part 2 is incomplete -- there's a bug that I can't find.